Addthis Sharing Gadget

 And a giant turtle huffing fire.
 Not puffing, huffing.
 Don’t believe me?
 Check out the photo below.
 Look at his eye.
 That reptile is feeling no pain.

-Gammera Huffing Fire
+Gammera Inhaling Fire

 Just when the movie couldn’t get weirder, it did.

 I may have stated that too soon, because the battle moves on to a ridge where a “freezing bomb” that just happened to be invented by the military is used on Gammera.
 All it does is slow him down so we can watch a riveting sequence holes being drilled in rocks.
 You think I’m joking, don’t you?
+True, the holes are filled with dynamite sticks, but come on!

-Gammera Jet PropelledGammera Flying
+Gammera Jet PropelledGammera Flies Away

 A slight problem arises when the steroidal turtle retracts his head and limbs to reveal four rocket plumes from his shell.
 It spins and he flies off.
 Yes, the UFO from before is a GIANT FLYING TURTLE.
-Project Blue Book should have ditched the whole Venus on the horizon/swamp gas explanations for sightings and used GIANT FLYING TURTLES instead.
+Project Blue Book should have ditched the whole Venus on the horizon/swamp gas explanation for sightings and used GIANT FLYING TURTLES instead.

 Ahem.